rpbissonnette/pdf_metadata_editor/README.md

 So this is just a 300 something line script tying them together.

+The idea is that you can see the rendered first page of the pdf in one pane, select and copy text from the center, and then paste into the edit fields on the left.

+Why would one want to bother?
+Well IF a pdf has its metadata nicely set, Then apps like Calibre (https://calibre-ebook.com/) can import them in a more intelligent manner...

 ### Usage:

 In the src/pdf_metadata_editor directory, you can just call it thusly: